 A significant amount of your appointment will be spent discussing your health history.
-Your doctor (or midwife) will want to know anything that might affect your pregnancy.
+Your doctor or midwife will want to know anything that might affect your pregnancy.
 She will ask you about any previous pregnancies, particularly any concerns or complications.
 She will want to know about any disorders or diseases that you have or that run in your family.

-Your doctor will perform a physical exam, including a pelvic exam.
+Your doctor will perform a standard physical exam, including a pelvic exam.
 She will do a Pap smear as well unless you have recently had one done.
 She will check for bacterial vaginosis as well as any sexually transmitted diseases.

 Your Due Date and Office Protocol

 Sometime before you leave, your doctor will calculate your due date.
 Your due date is normally calculated based off of your last menstrual period.
 She will use the information from your physical examination to confirm your due date.
-If unsure of your due date, she may perform an ultrasound or schedule an ultrasound at a later time.
+If unsure of your due date, she may perform an ultrasound or schedule an ultrasound at a later date.